 What Are The Risks Associated With Implementing Open Source Software?

-1. Excessive access and code vulnerabilities.
+- Excessive access and code vulnerabilities.
 Open access implies that the code is accessible by all.
 As a result, this creates opportunities for malicious actors to manipulate the code as they like.
-Leveraging OSS can give bad actors multiple avenues to gain unauthorized access to your information and networks.
+Leveraging OSS can give bad actors multiple avenues for unauthorized access to your information and networks.

-2. Lack of support.
+- Lack of support.
 Most OSS systems do not have a dedicated support team.
 Without solid support teams, security patches and updates might not be available.
-If the bad actors detect vulnerabilities in open source software, they can exploit those system weaknesses to gain unapproved access to your company’s information and networks.
+If the bad actors detect vulnerabilities in open-source software, they can exploit those system weaknesses to gain unapproved access to your company’s information and networks.

-3. Lack of verification.
-There is no guarantee that qualified experts carry out adequate testing and quality assurance within open source software development or those reviewing the code meticulously assess its security.
+- Lack of verification.
+There is no guarantee that qualified experts carry out adequate testing and quality assurance within open-source software development or that those reviewing the code meticulously assess its security.
 This lack of confirmation can make your computer infrastructure vulnerable to attacks

-Before you get and deploy open source software, it is imperative to conduct assurance activities thoroughly.
-With these precautions, you can better protect and minimize the security risk of your company’s systems and networks.
+Before you acquire and deploy open-source software, it is imperative to conduct assurance activities thoroughly.
+By taking these precautions, you can better protect and minimize the security risk of your company’s systems and networks.

-On the other hand, proprietary software has in-built controls to prevent the use of incompatible or multiple versions.
+On the other hand, proprietary software has built-in controls to prevent using incompatible or multiple versions.
 Open source elements usually rely on the users to authenticate proper use.

 Is There A Balance Between Open Source And Closed Systems?